Katherine Kahl

 Primary Interests

-As Extension faculty based full time at the UMass Amherst Gloucester Marine Station (GMS), my work focuses on bridging university capacity and strategies at the intersection of sustainable fisheries & seafood, climate resilience, marine ecology, and blue economy.
-The research and implementation approaches we develop at GMS are demonstrating application opportunities for other North-of-Boston and New England geographies and at broader scales.
+As Extension faculty based full time at the UMass Amherst Gloucester Marine Station (GMS), Katie's work focuses on bridging university capacity and strategies at the intersection of sustainable fisheries & seafood, climate resilience, marine ecology, and blue economy.
+The research and implementation approaches developed at GMS are demonstrating application opportunities for other North-of-Boston and New England geographies and at broader scales.
 Working with a team of faculty and stakeholders, we are re-envisioning what GMS can be for our faculty and students, and for local and regional partnerships and places.

 Current Integrated Research & Extension Areas of Focus

-• North Shore Blue Economy initiative: Phase I summarized a regional socioeconomic baseline for 21 coastal North-of-Boston communities.
+- North Shore Blue Economy initiative: Phase I summarized a regional socioeconomic baseline for 21 coastal North-of-Boston communities.
 It focused on understanding demographics, past economic strength sectors and projected future strength sectors.
 Phase II is focusing on how projected flooding and sea level rise will impact blue economy sectors (jobs, wages) and properties in Essex County, MA.

-• Salt Marsh Working Group: The Mass ECAN Salt Marsh Working Group is comprised of over 120 state, federal, nonprofit and university researchers and coastal natural resource managers spanning Massachusetts and with members from Rhode Island, New Hampshire and Maine.
+- Salt Marsh Working Group: The Mass ECAN Salt Marsh Working Group is comprised of over 120 state, federal, nonprofit and university researchers and coastal natural resource managers spanning Massachusetts and with members from Rhode Island, New Hampshire and Maine.
 The SMWG is co-led by the UMass Amherst Gloucester Marine Station and the MA Office of Coastal Zone Management (CZM)

 Recent Publications and Reports